gwatts/go-coverage-action/README.md

 The action will generate a temporary file containing the html report.
 It's expected that your workflow will uploaded this report somewhere to make it accessible/viewable, or store it as an artifact.

+**NOTE:** To calculate prior coverage correctly, it's important the action runs on push to the main branch, as well as on pull request events.

 ### Example Comment

 ![Example comment](./docs/comment.png)